 While many of us are working hybrid roles, creating an environment that people want to work in can go a long way.
 Have breakout rooms where staff can take a moment if they need to decompress.
 Have fruit delivered to the office so that there’s an opportunity to grab a healthy snack but also to do so away from the desk.

 Consider the details too.
-Something as simple as having the heating on in winter and ensuring your office extractor fans remain working during summer months can go a long way towards keeping your team happy.
+Something as simple as having the heating on in winter and ensuring your office air con remains working during summer months can go a long way towards keeping your team happy in an office environment.
+If you’re in an industrial or commercial environment, as well as air con to cool your employees down, an extractor fan could be useful to help reduce moisture and odour.

 - Social events